 How Are Bonuses Taxed?

-There are two primary methods for calculating federal income taxes on bonus payments for your employees: Percentage Method and Aggregate Method.
+There are two primary methods for calculating the bonus tax rate for your employees: Percentage Method and Aggregate Method.

-Are you a small business owner that’s rewarding your employees with a bonus?
-You will need to decide how much to give, when to distribute the bonus, and calculate how much taxes to withhold (spoiler alert: tax calculations for bonuses are different from regular wages).
+Are you a small business owner who’s rewarding your employees with a year-end bonus?
+You will need to decide how much to give, when to distribute the bonus, and calculate how much taxes to withhold based on the bonus tax rate for 2022 (spoiler alert: tax calculations for bonuses are different from regular wages).

-Or maybe you’re an employee receiving a bonus for your hard work, and you want to know the tax implications of receiving this supplemental income.
+Or maybe you’re an employee receiving a bonus for your hard work and want to know the tax implications of receiving this supplemental income.

 No matter which situation you’re facing, we’re here to help.
-In this guide, we’re going to break down everything you need to know about bonuses and taxes.
-We’ll walk you step-by-step through how to tax bonuses, calculate withholdings, how to offset your tax liability as an employee, and how to handle taxes on bonuses if you’re self-employed.
+In this guide, we’ll break down everything you need to know about bonuses and taxes.
+We’ll walk you step-by-step through how to tax bonuses, calculate withholdings, offset your tax liability as an employee, and handle taxes on bonuses if you’re self-employed.